 A cool place, rest, and fluids should ease a child's discomfort.
-If possible, give fluids that contain salt and sugar, such as sports drinks.
+Give water or fluids that contain salt and sugar, such as sports drinks.
 Gently stretching and massaging cramped muscles also may help.

-Heat exhaustion is a more severe heat illness that can occur when someone in a hot climate or environment hasn't been drinking enough fluids.
+Heat exhaustion is a more severe heat illness that can happen when someone in a hot climate or environment hasn't been drinking enough liquids.
 Symptoms can include:

 - increased thirst